-Old Rag Mountain is one of the most legendary hikes in Virginia, and for good reason!
+Old Rag Mountain is one of the most legendary hikes in Virginia!
+With its adventurous rock scramble and breathtaking 360-degree views, Old Rag is a bucket-list hike for many outdoor enthusiasts. 🙌

 Located in the eastern part of Shenandoah National Park near Nethers, this rugged peak in the Blue Ridge Mountains offers one of the most thrilling and rewarding hikes in the region.